 The regression results are provided in exhibit 13.4.
-There is a statistically significant relationship between use of Buspirone and reduction in depression symptoms (Coefficient = ˗0.092, p< 0.000).
+There is a statistically significant relationship between use of Buspirone and reduction in depression symptoms (Coefficient = −0.092, p< 0.000).
 This estimate does not reflect the main effects of various baseline parameters, as these were statistically controlled through the propensity scores.
 Also note that several variables, including variables that were not significant predictors of propensity to take Buspirone, are significant predictors of remission.
 Patients who have endocrine conditions, alcohol abuse, opioid use, specific phobias, obsessive-compulsive disorder, bulimia, cocaine use, or various personality disorders are less likely to have symptom remission, independent of whether they take Buspirone.
 The unconfounded impact of Buspirone can be used to compare it to other antidepressants and decide which antidepressant is best for a patient.

 [INSERT EXHIBIT]